-After the mentor and mentee develop a communication plan and goals for the partnership, copies of the forms will be retained by the mentor, mentee, and their coach.
+After the mentor and mentee develop a communication plan and goals for the partnership, copies of the forms will be retained by the mentor and mentee.

 Meetings

 It is the mentee's responsibility to plan each meeting's agenda.
 Tools to assist in meeting preparation and follow-up include: